speric/speric.github.com/_posts/2016-11-15-a-refactoring-story.md

   We've "mocked" an HTTP request to an external service without using a gem like VCR or Webmock.
-The disadvantage to this approach is that, if the response from the Commissary service changes, I can't just blow away my cassettes if I were using VCR, regenerate them, and fix my tests.
+The disadvantage to this approach is that, if the response from the Commissary service changes, I can't just blow away my cassettes, as I could if I were using VCR, regenerate them, and fix my tests.
 I'll have to fix my fake client(s) also.
 However, weighed against the overhead of adding another gem to my app, it's a tradeoff I am willing to make.
 Additionally, in writing a simple mock HTTP client like this,